mathisnozais/BEX/02_Seurat_analysis/README.md

 ## Overview

 This repository describes how the scRNAseq data analysis was performed with Seurat.
-It contains the instructions and material to reproduce the analysis reported in the article.To reproduce the analysis, you have to first, prepare the environments (see "Prerequisites" section below), then execute the analysis described in the "Run the analysis" section below.
+It contains the instructions and material to reproduce the analysis reported in the article.
+To reproduce the analysis, you have to first, prepare the environments (see "Prerequisites" section below), then execute the analysis described in the "Run the analysis" section below.

 ## Setup the experiment
 ### Prerequisites

-Docker container images are available on [zenodo](https://doi.org/10.5281/zenodo.4636520). change link In order to prepare the environment for analysis execution, it is required to:
+Docker container images are available on [zenodo](https://doi.org/10.5281/zenodo.14044880).
+In order to prepare the environment for analysis execution, it is required to:
 - Clone this github repository and set the WORKING_DIR variable
 - Download the RStudio / Seurat docker image tar file
 - Load the docker image on your system
-- Download files to perform the analysis on [zenodo](https://doi.org/10.5281/zenodo.4636520) change link
+- Download files to perform the analysis on [zenodo](https://doi.org/10.5281/zenodo.14044880)

 #### Clone Github repository